-A white bright smile can be a confidence booster and a great way to get noticed.
+Teeth whitening will help you have a white bright smile can be a confidence booster and a great way to get noticed.
 Depending on our everyday choices, we may not have the smile we always wanted.
-Wine, smoking, tea, soda and other foods and beverages can cause teeth staining as can some medications.
-According to the British Academy of Cosmetic Dentists Survey , Over a quarter of the UK adult population have had cosmetic treatments.
+Wine, smoking, tea, soda, and other foods and beverages can cause teeth staining as can some medications.
+According to the British Academy of Cosmetic Dentists Survey, Over a quarter of the UK adult population have had cosmetic treatments.
 The nation’s top teeth concern is yellow stained teeth.
-Worries about yellowing or stained teeth concerns 4 in 10 adults.
+Worries about yellowing or stained teeth concern 4 in 10 adults.

 There are numerous types of teeth stains; some are genetic, environmental or pharmacological in nature.
 The most common are surface stains on the enamel or in the dentin.
 Surface stains are caused by foods, beverages and lifestyle behaviors, like smoking.
 Over time, surface stains may penetrate the enamel and change the color of the dentin, which darkens the overall appearance of the tooth due to the translucency of the enamel layer.
 When this occurs, the tooth often appears yellow.

 There are many whitening options, from less effective ones like toothpastes, rinses and strips, to professionally supervised high effective solutions such as Philips Zoom in-office and take-home whitening.
 Certain products may remove surface stains by using abrasion or through a chemical reaction.
 Whitening toothpastes may contain silica molecules that polish the enamel.
 Some Whitening products including peroxide which cause a chemical reaction that breaks carbon bonds (that create yellow stains) apart.
 Once the bonds are broken, they no longer show as yellow colour.